Chabad messianism: Schneerson's positions and responses

-Early efforts by Chabad Hasidim to refer to Schneerson as the Jewish messiah resulted in strong opposition from Schneerson.
-In 1965, in what is likely the first record of Chabad Hasidim referring to Schneerson in messianic terms, a Hasid in Israel named Avraham Parizh printed and distributed letters that spoke of Schneerson as the Jewish messiah.
-In response, Schneerson reportedly telegramed Parizh in Israel stating that he strongly objected to the disseminated letter and requested that Parizh cease its distribution.
+Early efforts by Chabad Hasidim to refer to Schneerson as the Jewish Messiah resulted in strong opposition from Schneerson.
+In 1965, in what is likely the first record of Chabad Hasidim referring to Schneerson in messianic terms, a Hasid in Israel named Avraham Parizh printed and distributed letters that spoke of Schneerson as the Jewish Messiah.
+In response, Schneerson reportedly telegrammed Parizh in Israel stating that he strongly objected to the disseminated letter and requested that Parizh cease its distribution.
 Schneerson also reportedly instructed Parizh to recover all the distributed copies of the letter and confirm its collection.

-In 1984, another Israeli Hasid, Shalom Dov Wolpo, raised the issue publicly by publishing a booklet identifying Schneerson as the messiah.
+In 1984, another Israeli Hasid, Shalom Dov Wolpo, raised the issue publicly by publishing a booklet identifying Schneerson as the Messiah.
 Schneerson reportedly responded by banning the publication and forbidding Wolpo from involvement with any related efforts.
 Schneerson publicly denounced these actions several times, saying that those involved in such publications were creating new opposition to the Chabad movement, and that he wished to never have to speak about the topic again.
-On Shabbat Bereshit, when Wolpo began singing a song that had become popular in Chabad which referred to Schneerson as the messiah, Schneerson abruptly stopped the singing and ordered that it never be sung again.
-Wolpo would later argue that despite the Rebbe's strong opposition, all Chabad Hasidim must still consider and proclaim the Rebbe as the Jewish messiah, arguing that the rebbe also declined to be called 'rebbe' in earlier years, only accepting the title later, because the time had not yet come.
-Eventually the rebbe reversed his ban, and soon after began encouraging publicly a song identifying him as the messiah, going so far as to authorize one of Wolpo's articles to be translated and published in a newspaper.
-Wolpo would argue that the precept of the acceptance of the Jewish messiah is an act that must be performed by the Jewish people and not by the messiah himself.
-In 1988, after Schneerson called for Chabad rabbis to issue a Jewish legal ruling (psak din) to declare that the Jewish Messianic Era must commence, a Hasid named Yitzchak Hendel issued a ruling stating that Schneerson was the rightful Jewish messiah.
-In response to the ruling, Schneerson stated to Hendel his opposition and questioned the veracity of Hendel's rabbinic legal methodology.
-It was not until April 1991 that Schneerson began openly encouraging the 'yechi' song identifying him as the messiah.
+On Shabbat Bereshit, when Wolpo began singing a song that had become popular in Chabad which referred to Schneerson as the Messiah, Schneerson abruptly stopped the singing and ordered that it never be sung again.
+Wolpo would later argue that despite the Rebbe's strong opposition, all Chabad Hasidim must still consider and proclaim the Rebbe as the Jewish Messiah, arguing that the rebbe also declined to be called 'rebbe' in earlier years, only accepting the title later, because the time had not yet come.

+Eventually the rebbe appeared to reverse his ban, and soon after began encouraging publicly a song identifying him as the Messiah, going so far as to authorize one of Wolpo's articles to be translated and published in a newspaper.
+Wolpo would argue that the precept of the acceptance of the Jewish Messiah is an act that must be performed by the Jewish people and not by the Messiah himself.

+In 1988, after Schneerson called for Chabad rabbis to issue a Jewish legal ruling (psak din) to declare that the Jewish Messianic Era must commence, a Hasid named Yitzchak Hendel issued a ruling stating that Schneerson was the rightful Jewish Messiah.
+In response to the ruling, Schneerson did not protest and actually stated that "Hendel is competent rabbi who knows what he's talking about".
+It was not until April 1991 that Schneerson began openly encouraging the 'yechi' song identifying him as the Messiah.